 Adding Resistance to Squats

-If you only have access to dumbbells, you can add weight by holding one in each hand and keep your arms along the sides of your body as you move through the range of motion.
+Begin progressing your body-weight squats with dumbbells.
+Hold one in each hand and keep your arms along the sides of your body as you move through the range of motion.
 For sumo squats, use both hands to hold one dumbbell in front of you so that it hangs just below your pelvis.
 Alternatively, you can hold a dumbbell, kettlebell or weight plate in the center of your chest with both hands to perform a goblet squat.